discatte/midi_thyme/README.md

 # 🎼🌿 midi thyme
-calculate absolute seconds for midi notes using midilib in ruby
+calculate absolute seconds for midi notes using midilib in ruby, plus some pretty file summary

 ## output